mobialia/jmini3d/readme.md

 JMini3D
 =======

-Minimalistic OpenGL 2.0 3D library with support for Android and GWT (Google Web Toolkit, to create HTML5 apps developing in Java).
+Minimalistic OpenGL 2.0 3D library for mobile apps that supports Android and GWT (Google Web Toolkit, to create HTML5 apps developing in Java).

-This library helps you to develop 3D apps compatible with Android and GWT projects.
-The CocoonJS linker allows to develop apps for CocoonJs's Canvas+ and use them in iOS.

 Subprojects:
 * *core:* includes the common classes between Android and GWT projects
 * *android:* the Android OpenGL ES 2.0 Renderer
-* *android_demo:* An Android demo application
 * *gwt:* the GWT library project implementing a WebGL Renderer
-* *gwt_cocoonjs:* GWT Linker to make Jmini3D work with the CocoonJS framework (it can create apps for iOS)
+* *gwt-cocoonjs:* GWT Linker to make Jmini3D work with the CocoonJS framework (it can create apps for iOS)
+* *demo-common:* The common files for the demo project with a SceneController and multiple Scenes
+* *demo-android:* The Android demo application
-* *gwt_demo:* The demo project in GWT, you can view it at http://www.mobialia.com/jmini3d_gwt_demo/
+* *demo-gwt:* The demo project in GWT, you can view it at http://www.mobialia.com/jmini3d_gwt_demo/
 * *utils:* includes an utility to generate Geometry files from OBJ models
 * *gwtgl:* a dependency for the gwt project